openedx/.github/docs/decisions/0001-namespacing-branches.rst

 Decisions
 *********

-1. We will not forbid project participants with write access to repositories from pushing branches or tags to the canonical upstream hosted at the openedx GitHub organization
+1. We will *not* forbid project participants with write access to repositories from pushing branches or tags to the canonical upstream hosted at the openedx GitHub organization.
-2. We will require that project participants namespace their branches and tags to clarify their origin and purpose
+2. However, we *will* require that project participants namespace their upstream branches and tags to clarify their origin and purpose.
-3. The global namespace will be reserved for global project purposes
+3. The global namespace will be reserved for global project purposes.
+4. Branches within *forks* of Open edX repositories may choose to follow this guidance, but they do not need to.

-Going forward branches and tags that originate from any specific organization participating in the Open edX project must by namespaced as follows:
+Going forward, branches and tags that originate from any specific organization or user participating in the Open edX project must by namespaced as follows:

+* ``$ORGANIZATION/$PURPOSE`` for organizations.
+* ``$GITHUB_USER/$PURPOSE`` for userers.

+For example:

-``acme/release``
+* ``acme/release``

-or

-``acme/release-candidate-3729``
+* ``acme/release-candidate-3729``
+* ``acme/our-feature``
+* ``e0d/my-feature``

+In some cases, multiple namespaces may be appropriate.
+For example, ``e0d`` may be working for ``acme`` on a project funded by ``wile-e-coyote``.
+When in doubt, one should choose the namespace which best informs community who manages the branch, which in this case would be either ``e0d`` or ``acme``.

 In the case of the global namespace, tags and branches may still be further qualified to provide additional information and specificity.

 For example:

-``release`` would be considered in the global namespace.
+* ``release`` would be considered in the global namespace.

-``release/palm`` would represent the branch for an officially sanctioned Open edX named release.
+* ``release/redwood`` would represent the branch for an officially- sanctioned Open edX named release.

 Consequences
 ************

-1. Continuous delivery systems and other automation should be updated across the ecosystem to use the proper naming convention for branches and tags
+#.
+Continuous delivery systems and other automation should be updated
-2. Existing branches and tags should be updated to use the new naming protocol
+   across the ecosystem to use the proper naming convention for branches and tags.
+Existing branches and tags should be updated to use the new naming protocol.
+Axim will announce this to community members.
-3. There will be no change to the guidance that personal branches should be namespaced by GitHub username.
-For example, the pull request for this ADR originated in the branch ``e0d/namespace-adr``
-4. A reasonable grace period should be established to schedule and complete the required work
+#.
+Axim will ensure that branch namespacing is communicated to new developers
+   via onboarding documentation.
+#.
+Axim may prune newly-created branches and tags which don't use a proper
+   namespace.
+#.
+Axim will announce its intent to remove batches of existing branches and
+   tags that don't use namespaces.
+Each batch will include a reasonable grace period.